Play-by-mail game: Description

-PBM games can include Combat, Diplomacy, Politics, Exploration, Economics, and Role-Playing, with combat a usual feature and open-ended games typically the most comprehensive.
+PBM games can include combat, diplomacy, politics, exploration, economics and role-playing, with combat a usual feature and open-ended games typically the most comprehensive.
 Jim Townsend identifies the two key figures in PBM games as the players and the moderators, the latter of which are companies that charge "turn fees" to players—the cost for each game turn.
-In 1993, Paper Mayhem—a magazine for play-by-mail gamers—described play-by-mail games thusly: PBM Games vary in the size of the games, turn around time, length of time a game lasts, and prices.
+In 1993, Paper Mayhem—a magazine for play-by-mail gamers—described play-by-mail games thus: PBM Games vary in the size of the games, turn around time, length of time a game lasts, and prices.
 An average PBM game has 10–20 players in it, but there are also games that have hundreds of players.
 Turn around time is the length of time it takes to get your turn back from a company. ...
 Some games never end.
 They can go on virtually forever or until you decide to drop.
 Many games have victory conditions that can be achieved within a year or two.
 Prices vary for the different PBM games, but the average price per turn is about $5.00.

 The earliest PBM games were played using the postal services of the respective countries.
 In 1990, the average turn-around time for a turn was 2–3 weeks.
 However, in the 1990s, email was introduced to PBM games.
 This was known as play-by-email (PBEM).
 Some games used email solely, while others, such as Hyborian War, used email as options for a portion of turn transmittal, with postal service for the remainder.
 Other games use digital media or web applications to allow players to make turns at speeds faster than postal mail.
 Given these changes, the term "turn-based games" is now being used by some commentators.